groupe-carvi/daic-rs/README.md

 Notes:

 - The first build can take a while because DepthAI-Core is fetched/built and dependencies are prepared.
-- Build artifacts for native code live under `depthai-sys/builds/`.
+- Build artifacts for native code are cached under `target/dai-build/<tag>/...`.

 ### Building documentation (docs.rs)

 docs.rs builds are time-limited and often network-restricted.
 Building DepthAI-Core from source (or downloading large native artifacts) can time out.

-To make documentation builds reliable, this repo provides a `no-native` feature (propagated to `depthai-sys`) that:
+To make documentation builds reliable, the top-level crate provides a `docs` feature which enables `depthai-sys/no-native` and:

 - still runs `autocxx` to generate the Rust FFI API (and compiles the autocxx C++ glue),
 - but **does not** download/build/link DepthAI-Core, and **does not** compile the custom C++ wrapper.